 Soap fans may remember Michael as blind pianist-singer George Baldwin on CBS-TV’s GUIDING LIGHT.
 He appeared with Barbara Cook and Patti LuPone in Paris and toured with Ms. LuPone in her nightclub act, THE ARGENTINA TURNER REVUE.
 An accomplished conductor & music director, Michael divides his time between onstage and off including conducting the Broadway National Tours of AVENUE Q, TITANIC: THE MUSICAL and PRISCILLA, QUEEN OF THE DESERT.

 As a recording artist, Michael's CD, HOW LONG HAS IT BEEN? was released on Original Cast Records, followed by HOME FOR CHRISTMAS.
 Both are available alongside his debut CD, REQUESTS.
 He is also featured on the Original Broadway Cast recordings of LATE NITE COMIC, A HARD TIME TO BE SINGLE and Kurt Weill's SILVERLAKE (NY City Opera).

 A native Chicagoan and long-time New Yorker, Michael spent 5 years in Aspen, Colorado where he was the music director and featured performer at THE CRYSTAL PALACE.
-He spent two years as a Vocal Director for ROYAL CARIBBEAN Cruise Lines and is currently a Vocal Coach for PACE UNIVERSITY School of Performing Arts in New York City.
+He spent two years as a Vocal Director for ROYAL CARIBBEAN Cruise Lines and was a Vocal Coach for PACE UNIVERSITY School of Performing Arts in New York City.
 Named by CABARET SCENES MAGAZINE as one of "Cabaret's Premier Acts”, he has participated in many nationwide cabaret events including CABARET ON THE RECORD and the CHICAGO HUMANITIES FESTIVAL.
-He was the MAC AWARD winning host of Facebook's PIANO BAR LIVE! and currently hosts his own live streaming show OPEN MAC LIVE on Monday nights at 7 (est) from the cabaret at PANGEA, NYC which also live streams to Facebook and YouTube.
+He was the MAC AWARD winning host of Facebook's PIANO BAR LIVE! and this year's MAC AWARD winner for Outstanding Singer Instrumentalist for his work in Cabaret and Piano Bar.